nmmsousa/lisbon-bike-usage/README.md

   - Do usage patterns differ between weekdays and weekends or during working vs. non-working hours?

-Using a modern data stack (dbt, BigQuery, Kestra, Terraform), the project builds an automated data pipelines that collects, transforms, and analyzes bike availability real time data every 15 minutes.
+Using a modern data stack (dbt, BigQuery, Kestra, Terraform, Looker Data Studio), the project builds an automated data pipelines that collects, transforms, and analyzes bike availability real time data every 15 minutes.
 It models trends over time, enabling visualization and decision-making for urban planners, policy makers, and curious citizens.

 <br>
 <br>